ossrs/oryx/DEVELOPER.md

 ## Develop the NGINX HLS CDN

-Run SRS Stack by previous steps, such as [Develop All in macOS](#develop-all-in-macos), publish stream and there should be a HLS stream:
+Run Oryx by previous steps, such as [Develop All in macOS](#develop-all-in-macos), publish stream and there should be a HLS stream:

 * [http://localhost:2022/live/livestream.m3u8](http://localhost:2022/tools/player.html?url=http://localhost:2022/live/livestream.m3u8)